New constraints on modelling the random magnetic field of the MW: Modelling the Galactic magnetic field

+The JF12 isotropic random field model possesses 13 parameters: 8 values for each spiral field strength (ranging from 2 to 37~$\mu\mathrm{G}$), one for the inner part of the disk (7.6~$\mu\mathrm{G}$), and one for the Gaussian scale height of the disk.
+The halo has three parameters: One central field strength (4.7~$\mu\mathrm{G}$) and two values which control the radial exponential decay and give the Gaussian scale height.

-In the JF12 model for the polarized intensity only the regular and the striated field have to be taken into account.
-Therefore, the following simple addition is performed, because the striated field is aligned with the large-scale regular field with an amplitude of $B^2_\mathrm{striated} = \beta \cdot B^2_\mathrm{reg,JF12}$ and the PI is computed by replacing
+In the JF12 model for the polarized intensity only the regular and the anisotropic random field have to be taken into account.
+Therefore the following simple addition is performed, because the anisotropic random field is aligned with the large-scale regular field with an amplitude of $B^2_\mathrm{striated} = \beta \cdot B^2_\mathrm{reg,JF12}$ and the PI is computed by replacing

-Thereby, $\theta$ is the angle between the integration line-of-sight (LOS) and the vector of the large-scale magnetic field such that $B^2\sin^2\theta = B_\perp^2$.
-We use the original parameters $\gamma=\alpha (1+\beta)=2.92$ and $\beta=1.36$ from the JF12 model. $\beta$ describes the strength of the striated field component. $\alpha$ is a scaling factor for the cosmic-ray electron density $n_\mathrm{CRe}$, because in the optimisation process the strength of the small-scale magnetic field and the rescaling of $n_\mathrm{CRe}$ are degenerate.
-Due to the difference in the new GALPROP data set $n_\mathrm{CRe}$ is upscaled by a factor of 1.4.
+where $\theta$ is the angle between the integration line-of-sight (LOS) and the vector of the large-scale magnetic field with $B^2\sin^2\theta = B_\perp^2$.
+We use the original parameters $\gamma=\alpha (1+\beta)=2.92$ and $\beta=1.36$ from the JF12 model. $\beta$ describes the strength of the anisotropic random field component. $\alpha$ is a scaling factor for the cosmic-ray electron density $n_\mathrm{CRe}$, because in the optimization process the strength of the small-scale magnetic field and the rescaling of $n_\mathrm{CRe}$ are degenerate.
+Due to the difference in the new GALPROP model $n_\mathrm{CRe}$ is upscaled by a factor of 1.4.
 This would correspond to using $\alpha = 1.73$.